Wayne Gretzky: Family

 While serving as a judge on Dance Fever, Gretzky met actress Janet Jones.
 According to Gretzky, Jones does not recall his being on the show.
-They met regularly after that, but did not become a couple until 1987 when they ran into each other at a Los Angeles Lakers game that Gretzky and Alan Thicke were attending.
+They met regularly after that, but did not become a couple until 1987 when they ran into each other at a Los Angeles Lakers game.
 Gretzky proposed in January 1988, and they were married on July 16, 1988, in a lavish ceremony the Canadian press dubbed "The Royal Wedding".
 Broadcast live throughout Canada from Edmonton's St. Joseph's Basilica, members of the Fire Department acted as ceremonial guards.
 The event reportedly cost Gretzky over US$1 million.

 The couple have five children: Paulina, Ty, Trevor, Tristan, and Emma.
-Paulina and golfer Dustin Johnson announced their engagement on August 18, 2013.
+Paulina and golfer Dustin Johnson announced their engagement on August 18, 2013, and married on April 23, 2022, in Tennessee.
 Ty played hockey at Shattuck-Saint Mary's, but quit the sport, and attended Arizona State University.
 Trevor is a former minor league baseball player.

-Wayne Gretzky's uncle, Al Gretzky, ran as a Conservative candidate in London West in the 2006 federal election and for the libertarian Freedom Party of Ontario in the 2013 provincial by-election for the Legislative Assembly of Ontario.
-He was unsuccessful both times.

 His father Walter died in 2021 at the age of 82.